massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Massachusetts

-Citizens can also inquire about active warrants from the Executive Office of Public Safety and Security or contact the Department of Criminal Justice Information Services (DCJIS) to request criminal records.
-They can also submit a request to DCJIS online, contact them by calling (617) 660-4600, or send a request to the following address:
+Citizens may also inquire about active warrants from the Executive Office of Public Safety and Security or contact the Department of Criminal Justice Information Services (DCJIS) to request criminal records.
+They may also submit a request to DCJIS online, contact them by calling (617) 660-4600, or send a request to the following address:

 Chelsea, MA 02150